Lucas-Gruber/cheat-sheets/apps/checkmk.md

 #### Creating a Backup
 ***Note**: Checkmk also offers the possibility of performing backups and restores without using the command line, via the [GUI](#^78d8ec).*

+Backing up a site with `omd backup` does not require `root` permissions.